Disability Tax Credit Eligibility for Alzheimer’s Disease Sufferers

 • Alzheimer’s is a Progressive Disease – The disease will worsen over time.
 As time goes on, patients will continue to deteriorate.
 Ultimately this can lead to death.
 In fact, in only five years, 50% more Canadians could have Alzheimer’s.

 • Alzheimer’s Impacts the Entire Family – Due to the nature of the disease, Alzheimer’s typically affects whole families, not just the patient.
-About 17% of Canadians have a family member that has Alzheimer’s.
+About 17% of Canadians have a family member who has Alzheimer’s.

 Disability Tax Credit for Alzheimer’s and other forms of assistance